KAISER Idell

 The Origin Story of a Bauhaus rebel

-1932, Frankfurt: Dell—a Bauhaus professor, got fired for refusing to toe the party line.
-His got his revenge.
+1932, Frankfurt: Dell who was a Bauhaus professor, got fired for refusing to toe the party line.
+His got his revenge in a big way.

 • 1933: The Bauhaus was under pressure from the Nazi regime, which deemed its modernist ethos “degenerate.”